 Collateral means a person who is a member of the individual's family or household, or other person who regularly interacts with the individual and is directly affected by or has the capability of affecting their condition, and is identified in the treatment plan as having a role in treatment and/or is necessary for participation in the evaluation and assessment of the individual prior to enrollment.

-Commissioners means the commissioners of the Office of Mental Health and the Office of Addiction Services and Supports.
+Commissioners means the commissioners of the Office of Mental Health (OMH) and the Office of Addiction Services and Supports (OASAS).

-Community Needs Assessment means a systematic approach to identifying current community and population needs, resources, and desired services across the lifespan within the identified service area based on data and input from community stakeholders.
+Community needs assessment means a systematic approach to identifying current community and population needs, resources, and desired services across the lifespan within the identified service area based on data and input from community stakeholders.

 Co-occurring disorder means the diagnosis of at least one addiction and one mental health disorder occurring at the same time.

-Counseling or Psychotherapy means individual, group, and family counseling or psychotherapy services, provided within scope, for the purposes of alleviating symptoms or dysfunction associated with an individual’s mental health disorder, or addiction including substance use disorder, gambling disorder, or problem gambling, reversing or changing maladaptive patterns of behavior, encouraging personal growth and development, and supporting the individual’s capacity to achieve age-appropriate developmental milestones.
+Counseling or psychotherapy means individual, group, and family counseling or psychotherapy services, provided within scope, for the purposes of alleviating symptoms or dysfunction associated with an individual’s mental health disorder, or addiction including substance use disorder, gambling disorder, or problem gambling, reversing or changing maladaptive patterns of behavior, encouraging personal growth and development, and supporting the individual’s capacity to achieve age-appropriate developmental milestones.
 These services include tobacco use disorder treatment services.

 Crisis behavioral health services means the provision of emergency crisis intervention services, 24 hour mobile crisis services and crisis stabilization.